Connecticut Audbon Society

 • In 1982, the Richard G. Croft Memorial Preserve in Goshen was donated to Connecticut Audubon.

-• In 2000, we opened our Center at Pomfret, adjacent to our 700-acre Bafflin Sanctuary, with its extensive grasslands habitats.
-This Sanctuary was designated an Important Bird Area in 2004.
+• In 2000, we opened the Center at Pomfret, adjacent to the 700-acre Bafflin Sanctuary, with its extensive grasslands habitats.
+This sanctuary was designated an Important Bird Area in 2004.

 • In 2012, we established our ground-breaking Science in Nature program, to bring curriculum-based outdoor education to Connecticut’s school children.